Home > Faucets Bathroom

 Design Consistency

-Unified finishes contribute to design consistency and long-term corrosion performance in healthcare, hospitality, education, and other commercial bathroom applications.
+Unified finishes contribute to design consistency and long-term corrosion performance across healthcare, hospitality, education, and other commercial bathroom applications.

 5. Accessibility, Reach Ranges, and User Experience

-Accessibility Criteria Specification of commercial bathroom faucets should be done with consideration of accessibility early in the specification process.
-ICC A117.1 and the ADA say that at least one lavatory should meet the reach and operability criteria.
+Accessibility Criteria The specification of commercial bathroom faucets should incorporate accessibility considerations early in the process, ensuring compliance with ICC A117.1 and ADA requirements, which state that at least one lavatory must meet reach and operability criteria.

-Commercial Sensor Faucets by Fontana Commercial sensor faucets by Fontana improve hygiene and accessibility with several features:
+Commercial Sensor Faucets by Fontana Commercial sensor faucets by Fontana enhance hygiene and accessibility through a range of advanced features and are available through the Fontana Commercial Faucets for Public Restrooms collection.

 User Experience Use lever or sensor controls that require minimal force, confirm spout reach aligns with bowl geometry, and set the range on the sensor to ensure that it triggers without over-reach to support user experience.